-Textiles: This subsector generated about \$5.61 billion revenue in 2023.
+Textiles: This subsector is worth about \$12 billion and consists of over 11,500 textile manufacturing companies that provide local consumers nearly 80% of purchased clothing, footwear, and leather goods.
 Textile producers have expanded to neighboring markets in Brazil, Chile, Paraguay, and Uruguay.